intel/intel-xpu-backend-for-triton/docs/ARCHITECTURE.md

 In addition to the custom dialects Triton reuses upstream ones like arith & math for math, scf/cf for control flow, index, func, nvvm for low-level GPU operations.
 Triton also introduces some Nvidia-specific dialects for lowering to Hopper target.

 #### Torch Inductor IR (input language)
-Torch Inductor is a pure Python compiler of pytorch models.
+Torch Inductor is a pure Python compiler of PyTorch models.
 The Inductor uses “define-by-run” loop level IR.
 It supports dynamic shapes/strides.
 The Inductor primarily targets GPUs with Triton and CPUs by generating C++ sources with OpenMP.
 At a high-level Inductor  performs:
-* **Graph operators’ decomposition** into a smaller set of operators (~250 PrimTorch ops instead of ~2k pytorch ops [11]; Note: the sets are not stabilized!).
+* **Graph operators’ decomposition** into a smaller set of operators (~250 PrimTorch ops instead of ~2k PyTorch ops [11]; Note: the sets are not stabilized!).
 * **Loop-level IR graph lowering**: remove views, broadcasting, indexing simplification, materialization vs reuse decisions, layout optimization, loop reordering.
 * **Scheduling**: horizontal/vertical/reduction fusion , tiling, memory planning, buffer reuse, autotuning.
 * **Backend code generation** (depending on the target).